TULiberalArts/Russian/pages/resources.md

 - [Biographies of famous Russians](www.rulex.ru/brbs.htm)
 - [Russian music downloads (pay to play)](www.zvuki.ru)
 - [Russian music downloads (pay to play)](www.pesni.ru)
-- Find the lyrics to your favorite Russian songs (Broken Link)
+- Find the lyrics to your favorite Russian songs

 **Cyrillic Resources**
 Temple University, the College of Liberal Arts, and the Department of French, German, Italian and Russian do not endorse any commercial vendors, but provide these links merely as a convenience for students of Russian.
 [Russification of Macntosh](http://www.friends-partners.org/partners/rusmac/#.WtZYpHrwaUk) (for Macintosh)